 The sensor allows monitoring of basic parameters such as

-Monitoring of events is an essential part of the server monitoring process.
-Depending on the operating system or application NetCrunch collects events accordingly.
+The monitoring of events is an essential part of the server monitoring process.
+Depending on the operating system or application, NetCrunch collects events accordingly.

 NetCrunch can collect Windows event log events upon defined filtering rules using WMI.

 NetCrunch can parse text logs and comes with pre-defined parsers for Log4j and Apache log format.
 NetCrunch allows easily define custom parsers.
 NetCrunch can process logs remotely with an SSH connection.